mitschabaude/montgomery/README.md

 However, one such modular bigint multiplication, for 381-bits inputs, takes 550ns on my machine.
 The Montgomery multiplication I created in Wasm takes **85ns**!

 We definitely want to have multiplication, addition, subtraction and low-level helpers like `isEqual` in WebAssembly, using some custom bytes representation for field elements.
 The funny thing is that this is basically enough!
 There are diminishing returns for putting anything else in Wasm than this lowest layer.
 In fact, I was already close to Arkworks speed at the point where I had _only_ the multiplication in Wasm, and was reading out field element limbs as bigints for routines like subtraction.
 However, it's slow to read out the field elements.
-What works well is if JS functions only operate with pointers to Wasm memory, never reading their content ad just passing them from one Wasm function to the next.
+What works well is if JS functions only operate with pointers to Wasm memory, never reading their content and just passing them from one Wasm function to the next.
 For the longest time during working on this competition, I had all slightly higher-level functions, like inversion, curve arithmetic etc, written in JS and operate in this way.
 This was good enough to be 3-4x faster than Arkworks, which is 100% Wasm!

 Near the end, I put a lot of work into moving more critical path logic to Wasm, but this effort was wasteful.
 There's zero benefit in moving a routine like `batchInverse` to Wasm -- I'll actually revert changes like that after the competition.
 The `inverse` function is about the highest level that Wasm should operate on.